 - Hepatitis B--3 doses, generally 1st and 2nd doses one month apart, the 3rd dose four to six months after the first dose, or quantitative titer demonstrating immunity.
 The hepatitis B third dose may be received during the first semester of pharmacy school due to the length of time required to obtain the full 3-doses. - MMR-- (Measles, 2 doses one month apart, or serological titer demonstrating immunity to Mumps and Rubella).
-Measles, Mumps, and Rubella the titer must demonstrate immunity to all three diseases. - Varicella--2 doses one month apart, or serological titer demonstrating immunity - Tdap (Tetanus,1 adult dose is required with Diphtheria and acellular Pertussis).
-Must have been received within the last five years. - Tb Skin Testing--Testing within the past twelve months.
+Measles, Mumps, and Rubella the titer must demonstrate immunity to all three diseases. - Varicella--2 doses one month apart, or serological titer demonstrating immunity - Tdap (Tetanus, 1 adult dose is required with Diphtheria and acellular Pertussis).
+Must have been received within the last five years. - TB Skin Testing-Two step TB skin test.
 The CDC DOES NOT recognize a previous history of BCG as reason to not take a yearly Tb skin test.
-Therefore, unless you have had a POSITIVE Tb skin test, a Tb skin test within the past 12 months is required.
-If you had a POSITIVE Tb skin test in the past, a report indicating a negative chest x-ray taken within the previous twelve months is required.
-If you have previously had a positive Tb skin test or if you were exposed to a suspected or confirmed +Tb patient, you are requested to view and answer the questions on the TB Questionnaire, which can be found at this link under Resources and Links: http://www.ttuhsc.edu/sop/academicinfo/.
+Therefore, unless you have had a POSITIVE TB skin test, a TB skin test within the past 12 months is required.
+If you had a POSITIVE TB skin test in the past, a report indicating a negative chest x-ray taken within the previous twelve months is required.
+TTUHSC will also accept IGRA (T-SPOT or quantiferon)

+testing in place of a TB test If you have previously had a positive TB skin test or if you were exposed to a suspected or confirmed +TB patient, you are requested to view and answer the questions on the TB Questionnaire, which can be found at this link under Resources and Links: https://student.ttuhsc.edu/pharmacy/current/